northridge-dev/ai-intro/syllabus_spring.md

-We'll also read some papers, articles, and blog posts and use our experience building intelligent systems to ground philosophical discussions about the nature of intelligence and what the existence of machine intelligence means for us humans.
+We'll also read some papers, articles, and blog posts and use our experience building intelligent systems to ground philosophical discussions about the nature of intelligence and what the existence of intelligent machines means for us humans.

 ## Goals

 By the end of the semester, you should:

-1. Understand how a large language model works, their abilities and limitations.
+1. Understand how a large language models work, their abilities and limitations.
 2. Understand how semantic search works and how it can be used to augment a large language model.
 3. Articulate what it means for a machine or system to be _intelligent_.
-4. (With help) build components of a sophisticated software system.
+4. (With help) build components of a complex software system.
 5. Become a stronger programmer.
 6. Develop your problem-solving muscles.
 We'll focus on a few techniques: